javieku/sprite-editor/README.md

 # sprite-editor
-Qt 5.10 based editor that allows to edit and previsualize sprite animations
+Editor that allows to change and previsualize sprite animations based Qt 5.10